I’d like to tell you a story.

 “No, no,” I said.
 “I just want to understand Him.”

-I pondered whether I should call a realtor in Lithonia, Georgia, about the house on Mulberry Lane.
+I pondered whether I should call a realtor in Georgia about a house on Mulberry Lane.
 Was this it?

 And I tried to gauge myself emotionally, asking if that prick of feeling was my heart or His, my stubbornness or His leading.